 COVID-19 - Border traffic turned to normal

-The entry of residents of Australia, Thailand, Singapore, South Korea and New Zealand into Finland, when arriving from abovementioned countries, is unrestricted while taking into account the provisions on the entry of foreign nationals into Finland.
+The entry of residents of Australia, New Zealand, Rwanda, Thailand, Singapore and South Korea and into Finland, when arriving from abovementioned countries, is unrestricted while taking into account the provisions on the entry of foreign nationals into Finland.
 With regard to China, the Council of the European Union establishes that there is sufficient reciprocity.

 In principle, a person travelling with a passport issued by one of these countries can be assumed to live in that country.
 As the place of departure for a third-country national must be determined in connection with the border check, questions may also be asked during the border check in order to determine the country of residence.
 As a rule, authorities assume that the traveller’s own notification of their country of residence is correct.